 More detailed information concerning nutrient management for orchards can be found in Cornell Cooperative Extension Information Bulletin 219, Orchard Nutrition Management by Warren Stiles and Shaw Reid.
 See the section on "Tree Fruit Reference Materials" at the end of this publication for ordering information.

-Prepared by Lailiang Cheng, Dept. of Horticulture, Cornell University, Ithaca, and Terence Robinson, Dept. of Horticultural Sciences, Cornell University, NYSAES, Geneva.
+Prepared by Lailiang Cheng and Terence Robinson, Dept. of Horticulture, Cornell University, NYSAES, Geneva.
 Reviewed and modified slightly by Wesley Autio, Dept. Plant, Soil, & Insect Sciences, University of Massachusetts, Amherst.

 10.6 Characteristics of Commonly Available Fertilizers